Unusual Foods Around the World: Bizarre Delicacies and Cultural Experiences

 A market stall with several bowls full of various bugs and grubs to eat

-Food is more than just sustenance—it’s a reflection of culture, history, and survival.
+Unusual foods around the world may seem bizarre at first but food is more than just sustenance it’s a reflection of culture, history, and survival.
 What may seem strange to one person is a cherished tradition to another.
 From fermented shark in Iceland to crispy tarantulas in Cambodia, these unusual dishes challenge our palates and expand our culinary horizons.
 Some are delicacies, others born from necessity, but all offer a fascinating glimpse into how different cultures make the most of their resources.

 Which of these would you be brave enough to try?